Skip to main content

 Using Serenity/JS Screenplay Pattern with Playwright Test Trace Viewer (source)

-Serenity BDD Reports
+Serenity BDD Reporter

 Serenity BDD reports are generated by the Serenity BDD CLI, a Java program that ships with the @serenity-js/serenity-bdd module.
-These reports are based on the json reports produced by the Serenity BDD Reporter, as well as screenshots captured by the Photographer.

 Example Serenity BDD report (source)